 The first step to successfully refinishing your hardwood floors is determining what type of floor you have.
 This might seem simple, but there are many varieties of flooring that masquerade as hardwood but are really partially or entirely made up of other materials, and each one requires a different refinishing technique.

 The first hardwood lookalike is laminate.
 Laminate Plank Flooring is made of synthetic materials, layered and embossed with a grain pattern, meant to mimic the look and texture of natural wood.
 It’s typically pretty easy to tell if your flooring is made of laminate, as it simply feels like a hard plastic.
 Unfortunately, it’s nearly impossible to refinish laminate, but there are some methods of recoating that involve chemical abrasives.
-These methods are a long shot, however, and are not recommended by Good Guy Flooring.
+These methods are a long shot, however, and are not recommended by the flooring experts at The Good Guys.

 Engineered Wood floors are another alternative to solid hardwood, made of a thin layer (or veneer) of hardwood, bonded to a layer of cheaper material, typically plywood.
 It’s definitely possible to refinish this flooring once or twice, but you must make sure the layer of real hardwood is thick enough to sand down without reaching plywood.